 Makes me want to have a personal crawler that maps out connections between blogs!
 Are there any ‘personalised’ crawlers out there?

 Yesterday at State of the Net I showed some of the work I did with the great Frysklab team, letting a school class find power in creating their own solutions.
 We had a I think very nicely working triade of talks in our session, Hossein Derakshan first, me in the middle, and followed by Dave Snowden.
 In his talk, Dave referenced my preceding one, saying it needed scaling for the projects I showed to alter anything.
-Although I know Dave Snowden didn’t mean his call for scale that way, often when I hear it, it is rooted in the demand-for-ever-more-growth type of systems we know cannot be sustained in a closed world system like earth’s.
+Although I assume Dave Snowden didn’t mean his call for scale that way, often when I hear it, it is rooted in the demand-for-ever-more-growth type of systems we know cannot be sustained in a closed world system like earth’s.
 The small world syndrom, as I named it at Shift 2010, will come biting.

 It so often also assumes there needs to be one person or entity doing the scaling, a scaler.
 Distributed networks don’t need a scaler per se.